robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Imagine that Israel would have dropped a nuke to Fordow surface -- whatever it would achieved its underground structure destruction or more probably resulting in a great pyrotechnical show -- that would break the implicit but unchallenged dogma for which nuclear weapons are forbidden as means for composing conflicts after the end of WW2.

-Moreover, it would have been an attack carried on by a non-compliant IAEA and non-proliferation nuclear thready state against another country which, instead, is still under that constrains within certain limits, at least.
+Moreover, it would have been an attack carried on by a non-compliant IAEA and non-proliferation nuclear treaty state against another country which, instead, is still under those constraints within certain limits, at least.
 Moreover, without a direct existential threat not even as a response for a nuclear direct attack (reciprocity).

 Which fully explains why Trump lost his temper over it.